oariel/sftp-integration/README.md

 ```

 ## PDF Report Download
-> Support for this functionality will be available mid-March '23 and spec has not yet been fully finalized
+> Support for this functionality will be available mid-March '23

 In order to download the PDF report for the facility, use the *report_download_url* property value in conjunction with the unique and personalized API key that can be generated using the [Developer Toolkit Integration](https://github.com/saivaai/api-integration).